Skip Navigation

 There are two general forms of arsenic:

 Arsenic may be found in foods, including rice and some fish, due to its presence in soil or water.
 As a naturally occurring element, it is not possible to remove arsenic entirely from the environment or food supply.
-The U.S. Food and Drug Administration monitors and regulates levels of arsenic in certain foods.
-FDA prioritizes monitoring inorganic arsenic levels in foods, such as infant rice cereal, more likely to be eaten by young children.

 The maximum level of inorganic arsenic permitted in U.S. drinking water is 10 parts per billion (ppb).
 This standard was set by the U.S. Environmental Protection Agency (EPA).
 Some states, such as New Jersey, have more stringent drinking water standards for arsenic than 10 ppb.
 There are no arsenic water standards for private wells.

+Because you cannot taste or smell arsenic, the water must be tested.
 If your home is not on a public water system, you can have your water tested for arsenic.
 Your state certification officer should be able to provide a list of laboratories in your area that will perform tests on drinking water for a fee.

 How does arsenic affect people?